Build the Spend Taxonomy You Need for Better Spend Insights

 It’s easy to be seduced by Spend Analytics and the promise of a complete and accurate view of your spend.
 The data!
 The insights!
 The information-based decisions that will follow – and the savings that will flow!
 Make no mistake: these are all legit promises.
 But achieving them requires building a rock-solid foundation for your Spend Analytics machine.
 And that means starting off with the right spend taxonomy.

-For tips on how to make taxonomies less taxing, I sat down with our own taxonomy wizard Katie Key.
+For tips on how to make taxonomies less taxing, we sat down with our own taxonomy wizard Katie Key.
 Katie shared sound advice for anyone who wants to create a sound taxonomy.

 Why are taxonomies so important?